 Step 4.
 Click on the Select button to open your File Explorer, and then you can choose the Windows 11 ISO file you just downloaded.

 Step 5.
-Select MBR or GPT from the Partition Scheme section based on your needs, and then select target system UEFI.
-As for the Format Options, you can refer to its default settings.
+Select GPT from the Partition Scheme section based on your needs, and then select target system UEFI.
+Then leave the File System and Cluster Size options as default.

 Step 6.
 Click on the Start button to start creating the Windows 11 bootable USB.
 Wait for the process to complete.
 Once done, click on the Close button to exit Rufus and safely eject the USB flash drive.